 Founder & Instructor/IT

 A long-time resident of Northeast Tennessee, Scott has a deep affection and appreciation for the mountains and rivers of the region that he calls home.
 A former Army Infantry officer and graduate of Airborne and Ranger schools, he went on to successful corporate careers before deciding to combine his passion for the outdoors with his love of teaching to found NOLI.
 He is the former Safety and Education Chairperson for the Appalachian Paddling Enthusiasts and carries advanced instructor certifications in whitewater kayak and swiftwater rescue through the ACA and ITRA.
 He is also a Level 3 Instructor Trainer for Swiftwater Rescue and a Level 4 Instructor Trainer for Whitewater Kayaking.
 He has been instructing for close to 15 years, during which time he has taught hundreds of adults, youth and rescue professionals.
-He also teaches wilderness survival, wilderness navigation and Leave No Trace.
+Additionally, he teaches wilderness survival, wilderness navigation and Leave No Trace.